Dark Mode Light Mode

 Visiting Iraqi Kurdistan in March

 Spring is a lively time in Iraqi Kurdistan, especially in March when Newroz takes place.
 This holiday is the Kurdish New Year and the arrival of spring.
-The main celebration takes place in Akre, one of the oldest inhabited towns of the world.
+The main celebration takes place in Akre, one of the oldest inhabited towns in the world.

 There will also be some rain this month.
 They say that the last rain of the year falls in March!
-That was true last year, after March I can’t remember any rain at all!
+That was true last year, after March, I can’t remember any rain at all!

 • Pro: Pleasant temperature but still colder than you might expect.
 Newroz takes place in Akre.